khuongduy354/obsidian-visualizer-vscode/dev/DEV.md

 - cache tree to file (if possible on vscode)
 - parsing whole tree on startup, interval (while parsing, use previous cache tree), -> since relying on mostly events is risky -->
+### non-exist file
+- it's not exist in forwardLinks keys, only exist in forwarLinks value
+- blurred in graph
+- should i give an id to it ?
+Yes, no collided with an existed one, because it's not existed

 + cross-Platform